MasonProtter/Bumper.jl/README.md

 function f(x)
     # Set up a scope where memory may be allocated, and does not escape:
     @no_escape begin
-        # Allocate a `PtrArray` from StrideArraysCore.jl using memory from the default buffer.
+        # Allocate a `PtrArray` (see StrideArraysCore.jl) using memory from the default buffer.
         y = @alloc(eltype(x), length(x))
         # Now do some stuff with that vector:
         y .= x .+ 1